Nurse Practitioner Graduate School Programs

 Master of Science in Nursing

-Students in nurse practitioner M.S.N. programs may be required to take practica or externships to compliment classroom teaching.
-A master's thesis or research project is also often necessary for graduation from M.S.N. programs.
+Students in nurse practitioner M.S.N. programs may be required to take practical training to compliment classroom teaching.
 Classes in nurse practitioner Master of Science in Nursing programs cover advanced patient care and healthcare topics such as:

 - Evidence-based treatment